d3fin3d/staff/guidelines.md

 into the infraction message.
 An exception should be made to these guidelines if any rule breaks are worth 2 points or more.

   * Content that is no longer current should not be infracted.
-Rule breaking posts which are over 3 months old may still be edited or hidden where necessary however please do not issue an informal/infraction.
+Rule breaking posts which are over a month old may still be edited or hidden where necessary however please do not issue an informal/infraction.

   * Do not add smileys within infraction messages.
 Infractions exist as a formal warning and/or informal reminder of the